sito8943/some-javascript-utils/README.md

 # getUserLanguage

-Hot to import it?
+How to import it?

 ```
 import { Browser } from "some-javascript-utils";
-// import { getUserLanguage } from "some-javascript-utils";
+// import { getUserLanguage } from "some-javascript-utils/Browser";
 ```

 or

 ```
 const { Browser } = "some-javascript-utils";
-// const { getUserLanguage } = "some-javascript-utils";
+// const { getUserLanguage } = "some-javascript-utils/Browser";
 ```

 #### In Action!